API Overview

 In

-All GET requests have the ability to use the query parameter in.
-The in query parameter behaves similarly to the IN SQL operator.
-When using the in query parameter, the requester must distinguish which field in the resource that the requester would like to search.
+query parameter, the requester must distinguish which field in the resource that the requester would like to search.
 The requester can then separate multiple input values with a comma.
 For example:

 GET .../device_types?make_in=samsung,sony,lq

-Returns all records that have a make of samsung sony or lg
+Returns all records that have a make

 Sorting

 All GET requests that return multiple results may be ordered by a field.
 Results are typically returned in the order they persisted: oldest first.
 Reports are returned the newest first.
-To change the order of the results, you can use the query string parameter order_by:
+To change the order of the results, you can use the query string parameter order_by

 GET .../devices?order_by=name

-That will return an array of objects sorted by the name field in ascending order.
+field in ascending order.
 To sort in descending order, negate the field name like below:

 GET .../devices?order_by=-name